AMMICO Demonstration Notebook

 From the seven facial expressions, an overall dominating emotion category is identified: negative, positive, or neutral emotion.
 These are defined with the facial expressions angry, disgust, fear and sad for the negative category, happy for the positive category, and surprise and neutral for the neutral category.

-A similar threshold as for the emotion recognition is set for the race detection, race_threshold, with the default set to 50% so that a confidence for the race above 0.5 only will return a value in the analysis.
+A similar threshold as for the emotion recognition is set for the race/ethnicity and gender detection, race_threshold and gender_threshold, with the default set to 50% so that a confidence for race / gender above 0.5 only will return a value in the analysis.

-Summarizing, the face detection is carried out using the following method call and keywords, where emotion_threshold and race_threshold are optional:
+Summarizing, the face detection is carried out using the following method call and keywords, where emotion_threshold, race_threshold, gender_threshold, accept_disclosure are optional:

 [ ]: